ibmverse/verse-developer/_docs/en/10-verse-extension-points.md

 ---

 ## Verse Extension Points
 IBM Verse supports the general extension points defined by appregistry, like the Simple Link and Templated Link.
 Besides that, Verse also supports to contribute a Widget extension to add some Widget Actions to Verse UI page.
-For example, a widget can contribute an action to More Actionsâ€¦ menu in toolbar when composing/viewing a message, or contribute an action to Verse business card.
+For example, a widget can contribute an action to More Actions… menu in toolbar when composing/viewing a message, or contribute an action to Verse business card.

 For a simple and templated link type extension, it will be rendered as a plain link on the Verse UI.
 Therefore, when a link type extension clicks, it will be open in a new tab/window.

 Simple Link and Templated Link extensions provide an easy way to contribute clickable UI artifacts that result in the opening of a webpage in a new tab/window.

-However, Widget Actionâ€™s inside of Widgetâ€™s allow those same kinds of clickable UI artifacts to trigger programmatic logic inside of widgets, which are like mini web applications that can respond to that input.
+However, Widget Action’s inside of Widget’s allow those same kinds of clickable UI artifacts to trigger programmatic logic inside of widgets, which are like mini web applications that can respond to that input.

 Here is the full list of extension points that Verse supports: